-Flotation tires are measured in inches while metric tires are measured in millimeters.
+Flotation tires are measured in inches while metric tires are measured in millimeters (except the wheel diameter, which is measured in inches in both cases).
 Most flotation tire sizes have a metric tire size equivalent.
-For example: a metric tire size of 265/75R-15 has a flotation tire size equivalent of 31x10.50R-15.
+For example, a metric tire size of 265/75R-15 has a flotation tire size equivalent of 31x10.50R-15.

 Here are some more examples of flotation tire sizes and the metric equivalent:

 |Flotation Tire Conversion|